 With summer ending and a long weekend ahead, there’s just something inside you that tells you to get out of town.
-Listen to that voice and check out these Natural State adventures that are just around the corner.
+Listen to that voice and (safely) check out these Natural State adventures that are just around the corner.

 Mid America Science Museum, Hot Springs

-Mid-America Science Museum features over 100 hands-on exhibits that explore the wonders of energy, matter, life and perception.
+The Mid-America Science Museum features over 100 hands-on exhibits that explore the wonders of energy, matter, life and perception.
 Experience Arkansas Underfoot, the Bob Wheeler Science Skywalk, the workshop area and our state-of-the-art Oaklawn Foundation Digital Dome where you can explore the stars and more.
 Learn more here.

 Delta Cultural Center, Helena